-Mieke has published over 30 books on various subjects in several languages.
+Mieke has published 46 books on various subjects in several languages.
 These include theoretical studies and analyses of art and literature.
 Click on a title below to find out more.

 Semiotics of Narrative

 "When we do give meaning to what we see, we are aware that we do so or (mostly) not, but we do it, constantly, so that these things enable us to communicate, reflect, fantasize; in short, live socially and individually, without separation between these two domains.
 But how, exactly, does this work? "